 Titus determined that a powered-flyby maneuver in 1971 would have almost no effect on spacecraft mass at Earth-orbit departure — both the standard ballistic and powered-flyby FLEM spacecraft would have a mass of about 400,000 pounds — but would slash trip time from 510 to 430 days.
 The most dramatic improvement would occur in 1978, when the ballistic-flyby FLEM spacecraft's mass would total nearly two million pounds and its mission would last 540 days.
 The powered-flyby FLEM spacecraft would have a mass of just 800,000 pounds at the start of Earth-orbit departure and its mission would last only 455 days.

-Titus's FLEM concept influenced NASA piloted flyby studies that took place under the auspices of the Planetary Joint Action Group (JAG).
+The FLEM concept apparently influenced NASA piloted flyby studies that occurred under the auspices of the Planetary Joint Action Group (JAG).
 The NASA Headquarters-led Planetary JAG, which met between 1965 and 1968, included representatives from NASA Marshall Space Flight Center, NASA Kennedy Space Center, and the NASA Manned Spacecraft Center, as well as Washington, DC-based planning contractor Bellcomm.
-The Planetary JAG's work, including the Mars Surface Sample Return concept that FLEM apparently inspired, will be described in detail in subsequent posts.
+The Planetary JAG's work will be described in detail in subsequent posts.

 http://william-black.deviantart.com/) and are used by special arrangement with the artist.